 Fortunately, in experienced hands these are all very rare indeed.
 These may include:

 - General Anaesthesia- In general, most people having this operation are fit, active and well.
 For those with no other medical conditions, the risk of a life threatening consequence is less than the risk of driving to the clinic, and less than the risk of flying- something most people will do without a second thought.
-All patients are assessed and advised pre operatively by a specialist anaesthetist.
+Everyone is assessed and advised pre operatively by a specialist anaesthetist.

 - Scarring- this may very rarely occur behind the ear or in the ear canal.

 - Hearing loss.
 In any ear operation there is a risk of approximately 1% of this occurring, due to drilling noise or other factors.
 This may be measurable on a hearing test, but is not necessarily always detectable by the consumer.
-Since 1997 when I first started operating in private practice, I have not had a case where a patient mentioned hearing loss after ear canal healing.
+Since 1997 when I first started operating in private practice, I have not had a single case where a patient mentioned hearing loss after exostosis surgery.

 - Tinnitus (ringing in the ear).
-This is quite common (but rarely troublesome) in the few weeks post operatively while the ear canal dressings are in place, but almost always resolves when they are finally removed.
+This is not uncommon (but rarely troublesome) in the few weeks post operatively, and almost always resolves.

 Benefits of surgery